Try our free ROI calculator. Discover your site's revenue potential.

 “… as long as you’re not blocking Googlebot from crawling your JavaScript or CSS files, we are generally able to render and understand your web pages like modern browsers.”

-The operative word here is generally.
+The key word here is generally.
 This is essentially Google’s way of covering its tracks, shrugging its shoulders when it comes to AJAX websites, and saying “it’s not our problem.”

 So, while you no longer need to use special workarounds to make sure that Google can crawl your website, it’s still within your best interest as a website owner to ensure that Google can crawl your website.